becodeorg/the-start-up-team-silver/README.md

 ## Color scheme

 Our color palette is based on the green color.

 Green color means...

-TODO explain what color means
+Green is calming: shades of green found in nature may help put us at ease in a new place.
+For this reason, designers often feature the color green in public spaces like restaurants and hotels or in this case websites.

+Green is natural: green's calming effects may be due to its associations with nature, which people often feel is relaxing and refreshing.
+Some researchers think our positive association with green is "hard-wired" in our brains from evolution; early humans knew that green in nature indicates a place where food, water, and shelter can be found.

+> The color green may positively impact our thinking, our relationships, and our physical health.
+Green is thought to relieve stress and help heal.

 - <span style="color: #003E29;">Dark Green</span> -> #003E29
 - <span style="color: #ADE6B9;">Light Green</span> -> #ADE6B9